MeteoSwiss/opendata/docs/d-radar-data/d1-precipitation-radar-products.md

 The data format is [`HDF5`](https://www.hdfgroup.org/solutions/hdf5/) with an estimated volume of ...
 MB per file.

 :::info
-Please note, that for tha processing of HDF5 files, specialized software packages may be needed.
+Please note, that for tha processing of HDF5 files, specialised software packages may be needed.
 :::

-Nameing convention of the files:
+Naming convention of the files:
 For CPC:
 CPC<yy><GregorianDay><hhmm><Qcode>_<nnnnnn>.<XYZ>.h5